 Consuming dark chocolate during pregnancy improves the development of the fetus

 According to a study at the University of Atlanta, dark chocolate is very rich in a powerful antioxidant known as flavonol.

-When pregnant women consume between 20 and 35 grams of dark chocolate a day throughout their pregnancy, the quality of the placenta is improved and they also have a reduced risk of preeclampsia, a medical condition associated with high blood pressure.
+When pregnant women consume between 20 and 35 grams of dark chocolate a day throughout their pregnancy, it improves the quality of the placenta.
+It also lowers the risk of pre-eclampsia, a medical condition associated with high blood pressure.

 Interesting, isn’t it?

 We also recommend 10 commandments for a young and fit brain

 Chocolate can protect you from heart and cerebrovascular disease

 The key is flavonoids and minerals such as magnesium.
 These are capable of enhancing the health of both your heart and brain.

 - The University of Aberdeen in Scotland conducted a 12-year study during which they monitored the health of 20,000 participants.
 One of the groups consumed between 30 and 40 grams of chocolate a day.
 The rest of the participants did not eat chocolate and also avoided the excess consumption of alcohol.

 - The results were incredibly illuminating.
 Patients who enjoyed chocolate in small amounts on a regular basis enjoyed better heart and brain health.
 Of course, their lifestyles were also moderately active in this study.